 Preheat the oven to 325 degrees F.

-Make slits throughout the roast.
+Make 10 slits throughout the roast.
 Stuff a piece of garlic in each slit.
-Rub the entire roast with the olive oil.
+Rub the entire roast with the oil.
 Season with salt and pepper.

-When the pan is hot, sear the roast on all sides, about 3 to 4 minutes.
+When the pan is hot, sear the roast on all sides, about 3 to 4 minutes per side.

-Remove from the pan and place the roast in a Dutch oven with a cover.
-Add the stock and cover.
+Add the stock, mushrooms and tomato paste and cover.
 Place in the oven and cook for 4 hours.

 Cook for additional hour.